All Episodes

 This is not how the country was built.

-The country was not built by uh people with attitudes that seem to be prevalent today.
+The country was not built by people with attitudes that seem to be prevalent today.

-I'm amazed at the number of people when faced with a problem, think, okay, what's the government gonna do?
+I'm amazed at the number of people, when faced with a problem, think, okay, what's the government going to do?

-No, we're we're I think we're a nation at risk in a dangerous world.
+No, I think we're a nation at risk in a dangerous world.

-I just really you can boil it down to how many people, despite the damage done by government, still think, oh, what's the government gonna do to fix this?
+I just, really, you can boil it down to how many people, despite the damage done by government, still think, well, what's the government going to do to fix this?

 And all that's true.

-But without all, yeah, is the ditto cam working?
+But without, oh, is the ditto cam working?

 That looks horrible.